alexarntzen/FiniteElementProject/README.md

 # FiniteElementProject
 Project for TMA4220.
 This version is part one of the project.
+For part 2 of the project, Exercise 2 was selected.

 This group members for this project are:
  * Håkon Noren
  * Alexander Johan Arntzen

-The source files for the solver and quadrature methods are placed in the `part1/` directory.
+The source files for the solver and quadrature methods are placed in the `femsolver/` directory.
 The tests and figure generating methods are placed in `test/` directory.

 To run all the test run: